-From 31st of March 2018, Counselling Tutor will ask its supporters to “opt-in” for most communications.
-This includes all our marketing communications (the term marketing is broadly defined and, for instance, covers information about conservation and Counselling Tutor).
+From 31st of March 2018 Counselling Tutor will ask its supporters to “opt-in” for most communications.
+This includes all our marketing communications (the term marketing is broadly defined and, for instance, covers information about counselling-related information and Counselling Tutor).

 This means you’ll have the choice as to whether you want to receive these messages.

 You can decide not to receive communications or change how we contact you at any time.
-If you wish to do so please contact email@example.com writing to Counselling Tutor, 20 Shadewood Crescent Warrington, WA4 2SN, 07425 163870 (Lines open 9:30 am – 5 pm, Mon – Fri).
+If you wish to do so, please contact [email protected], write to Counselling Tutor, 20 Shadewood Crescent, Warrington WA4 2SN, or call 07425 163870 (lines open 9:30 am – 5pm, Mon – Fri).